martijnhazebroek/iOS-customer-review-dashboard/README.md

 1. Underline specific indicators.
 1. Give the review a (non-)positive background color when it has a minimum number of N stars.
 1. Highlight frequent/special reviewers.
+1. Search comments and sort based on stars or number.

 ## Features word cloud